I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 It's always better to tax consumption.

-It's always better to tax consumption than work savings or investment.
+It's always better to tax consumption than work, savings, or investment.

-going to make certain nobody's cheating.
+It's going to make certain nobody's cheating.

-It's gonna make certain businesses are collecting.
+It's going to make certain businesses are collecting.

 Right.

-Well, the estate tax is nothing more than a tax on savings.
+And estate, by the way, the estate tax is nothing more than a tax on savings.

 It really is.

-You're you're right about that.
+You're right about that.

-We need we need serious tax reform.
+We need serious tax reform.

 Reagan eliminated that by adjusting the tax code for inflation.